icarecti/chatgpt_macro_for_texstudio/README.md

   -  Macros -> Edit Macros... -> Import
 - Edit both macro:
   - Macros -> Edit Macros...
-  - Update the `script_path` variable with the absolute filepath of the Python script you noted in Step 1  - in Windows you have to use backslashes.
+  - Update the `script_path` variable with the absolute filepath of the Python script you noted in Step 1.
-  - Verify that the Python path is correct (type `which python3` in the terminal and paste the result into the macro) - in Windows you have to use forward slashes.
+  - Verify that the Python path is correct (type `which python3` in the terminal and paste the result into the macro).

 ### Step 3: Enjoy the ChatGPT Macro